aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 In this part 2 of the lab, you will update the `language-extensions` stack you created earlier, and add a CloudWatch dashboard with the `CPUUtilization` metric for your EC2 instance.

 For simplicity, in this exercise you’ll add the dashboard to your existing template, so you can focus on the language extension you’ll use.
-Normally, you would create a separate template for your dashboards, for considerations on best practices on organizing your stacks by [lifecycle and ownership](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#organizingstacks): you would, for example, create a separate template to decouple the lifecycle of your CloudWatch dashboard from the lifecycle of your EC2 instance.
+Normally, you would create a separate template for your dashboards, for considerations on best practices that include organizing your stacks by [lifecycle and ownership](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#organizingstacks): you would want to, for example, create a separate template to decouple the lifecycle of your CloudWatch dashboard from the lifecycle of your EC2 instance.

 You will now update the `language-extensions.yaml` template to add a CloudWatch dashboard with CPU utilization data of the EC2 instance you created in part 1.
 To do so, follow steps shown next: